 “What on earth is that smell?”

-Hubby and I were sitting in the family room watching TV and I can remember it like it was yesterday.
+Hubby and I were sitting in the family room watching TV, and I can remember it like it was yesterday.
 This odor, like burning sugar and plastic, was drifting in.
-We sat there and just made this awful smelling like face and stared at each other.
+We sat there and just made this awful face and stared at each other.
 Do you know that deer in the headlights look?
-Yep, that was us.
+Yes, that was us.
 Both of us.

 Finally, I got up to investigate when we both decided there was no way to write it off as a neighbor burning outside.